Keyboard shortcuts

 Academia

 If you are a student you don't have the luxury of having a people do QA for you.
 In fact you might be the person doing manual QA for the projects of your professor.
 I teach Python programming to biology and in general life-sciences students.
-Some of them will end up writing lots of software to support the research and thesis.
-The don't have a separate QA department that would check the applications they wrote.
+Some of them will end up writing lots of software to support their research and thesis.
+They don't have a separate QA department that would check the applications they wrote.
 They have to do it themselves.
+Are they interested wasting time on checking the same thing repeatedly?
+Not likely.

 Open Source

 Most of the Open Source developers work on their project in their spare time.
 They don't have any means to pay someone to do quality assurance for them.
-They are also not very interested in doing QA themselves nor they want to fix the same bug twice.
+They are also not very interested in doing manual QA themselves nor they want to fix the same bug twice.
+Besides, as they are not getting paid to write that software one of the main value they can back for their investment is the respect of others.
+They won't get much respect for a buggy and unreliable software.
 So Open Source developers tend to write a lot of automated tests.
 Certainly a lot more than in a corporation.
 This is true even for the same person in the two different situations.
 I know a number of people who write lots of tests for their Open Source projects, but almost none at work.